terryaney/Documentation.Camelot/KatApp.md

 <div v-ka-value="custom-table.name-first..key"></div>

 <!--
-Return 'value' column from 'rbl-value' table where '@id' column is "name-first" from the BRD CalcEngine.
+Return 'value' column from 'rbl-value' table where 'id' column is "name-first" from the BRD CalcEngine.
 NOTE: Empty segments.
 -->
 <div v-ka-value="rbl-value.name-first...BRD"></div>
 <!--
-Return 'value' column from 'rbl-value' table where '@id' column is "name-first" from the RBLResult2 tab in the default CalcEngine
+Return 'value' column from 'rbl-value' table where 'id' column is "name-first" from the RBLResult2 tab in the default CalcEngine
 -->
 <div v-ka-value="rbl-value.name-first....RBLResult2"></div>